kartikloops/Google-Patent-Image-Scraper/README.md

 ## Introduction

-The Google Patents Image Scraper is a versatile Python tool that automates the downloading of patent images from Google Patents.
-Designed to support both GUI and non-GUI interactions within a single application, it caters to a wide range of users, from those who prefer a visual interface to those who need the efficiency of command-line execution.
+The Google Patents Image Scraper is a versatile tool that automates the downloading of patent images from Google Patents.
+Designed to support non-GUI interactions within a single application.

+The project consists of

 ## Features